Jewish Buenos Aires

 We begin this tour in Once, one of the neighborhoods where the community first settled upon arrival.
 Nowadays it is still the Jewish district par excellence.
 There, we will see their shops, synagogues, schools, theaters and Jewish Community Centers.

-We will make the first stop to get into Yesod Hadat Sephardic Congregation, a beautiful eastern style synagogue, created by a group of immigrants coming from the Syrian city of Aleppo.
+We will make the first stop to get into Great Temple Paso, a beautiful synagogue created by Ashkenazi Jews.

 We will see the AMIA´ s new building, which stands for Israelite Mutual Association of Argentina.
 Its original building was destroyed in 1994, in a terrorist attack where 85 people died.
 This is one of the most traditional institutions in Argentina.
 It is in charge of encouraging Jewish culture in the country, preserving its traditions and promoting the community´ s development.